securisec/r2wiki-rtd/docs/home/r2wiki-python.md

 > Because the output is using less, you can highlight/search using `/` or show only matching lines by using `&`

-> /path/to/repo/r2wiki.py needs to be absolute path {.is-warning}
+> /path/to/repo/r2wiki.py needs to be absolute path

 - This can be accessed multiple ways.
 	- Method 1: Set an alias in your `~/.radare2rc` file